 Minor adjustments to the existing façade will dramatically improve the character of the streetscape while the high-quality flexible workspace will both increasing employment opportunities and reduce car-use by encouraging sustainable travel.

 Natural light is brought into the floorplans via lightwells, rooflights and translucent screens as well as the large glazed openings along the street frontage.
 Views through and out are provided at each floor, with perimeter glazing revealing light and other visual amenity.

-Planning approval was received in November 2016 with construction planned for later in 2017.
+Planning approval was received in November 2016 with construction planned for later this year.